Emerging Leaders Seminar Series (Bethlehem Campus)

 The Emerging Leaders Seminar Series is offered every semester.
 The series varies each semester, but topics may include the Myers Briggs Personality Type Indicator (MBTI), StrengthsFinder 2.0, Applying Military Leadership to Everyday Life, Personal Branding, Emotional Intelligence, Group Dynamics & Teambuilding, and Identifying Core Values.
 All sessions include a meal, are free, and occur right here in the Student Life Zone, but seats are limited!

 You may elect to attend as many or as few as you'd like.
-Students who attend all the full series are eligible for a certificate, letter of completion, and free Etiquette Luncheon ticket.
-The Etiquette Luncheon which happens at the conclusion of the Series, but is not part of the series, costs roughly ~$8 for those who didn't earn a free ticket and is an opportunity to learn and practice business meal and dining etiquette.
+Students who attend the full series are eligible for a certificate, letter of completion, and free Etiquette Luncheon ticket.
+The Etiquette Luncheon which happens at the conclusion of the Series, but is not part of the series, costs approximately $8 for those who didn't earn a free ticket and is an opportunity to learn and practice business meal and dining etiquette.

 RISE: The Student Leadership Conference (all campuses)